 It was all going so well.
-Contributing 35 percent of all US crude oil production in 2014, the oil capital of the US has long enjoyed a thriving economy as a result.
-Many argue that Texas largely carried the US out of the depths of its economic crisis on the legs of an energy boom: one in seven jobs created in the 50 months following the recession were in Texas, and unemployment in the state is a whole percentage point lower than the national average.
+Contributing 35 percent of all US crude oil production in 2014, Texas – the oil capital of the US – has long enjoyed a thriving economy as a result.
+Many argue that the state largely carried the US out of the depths of its economic crisis on the legs of an energy boom: one in seven jobs created in the 50 months following the recession were in Texas, and unemployment in the state is a whole percentage point lower than the national average.

 From boom to bust

 The luxury homes market has been thriving in Texas for years, particularly in areas with a high concentration of well-paid energy sector jobs.
 Wealthy Houston residents purchased 1,194 homes valued at $1m or higher in 2014, up from 688 five years prior and a 13 percent increase from 2013, according to a report by the Texas Association of Realtors.
 While the highly skilled, highly paid jobs are the safest in case of a downturn, instability is bound to be on the minds of potential buyers.
 For example, a buyer eyeing a $3m property may opt for a $1m property instead, as a safer option.